 We cannot trust what we’re told.
 So do the research.
 Take accountability.
 This is life and death.

-If you’d like to help support Bite Size Vegan so I can keep putting in the long—and in this case particularly maddening—hours [98+ hrs for this video & article] to bring you this free educational resource, please see the support page where you can give a one-time donation or join us in the Nugget Army on Patreon.
+If you’d like to help support Bite Size Vegan so I can keep putting in the long—and in this case particularly maddening—hours [98+ hrs for this video & article] to bring you this free educational resource, please see the support page.
 I’d like to give a special thanks my $50 and above patrons and my whole Patreon family for making this and all of my videos possible.

 Now go live vegan, don’t buy the BS, and I’ll see you soon.